mpokol/Portfolio/ProjectProposal.md

 My second dataset is located here: https://www.kaggle.com/clouds0715/thefilmindustry#the%20film%20industry_US_08-17_English.csv
 This data was pulled from here https://www.the-numbers.com/market/ and contains data on number of screens, average ticket price, total gross, the number of sold tickets and the number of movies released in United States.
 This dataset will provide the data for the visualization on movie ticket sales.

-My third dataset is located here: https://www-statista-com.proxy.library.cmu.edu/statistics/786371/time-spent-traditional-tv-age/
-The data comes from a survey done by Nielsen Holdings Plc and was originally published by MarketingCharts here: https://www.marketingcharts.com/featured-105414.
+My third dataset is located here: https://www-statista-com/statistics/786371/time-spent-traditional-tv-age/ The data comes from a survey done by Nielsen Holdings Plc and was originally published by MarketingCharts here: https://www.marketingcharts.com/featured-105414.
 Nielsen Holdings Plc is an American information, data and measurement firm that provides research, ratings, and data for different media types.
+This data will be used to show that it's primarily older generations that watch traditional television.

-My fourth dataset is located here: https://www-statista-com.proxy.library.cmu.edu/statistics/250937/quarterly-number-of-netflix-streaming-subscribers-in-the-us/
+My fourth dataset is located here: https://www.statista.com/statistics/250937/quarterly-number-of-netflix-streaming-subscribers-in-the-us/
-This data is sourced from Netflix.
+This data is sourced from Netflix and contains data on streaming subscribers from 2011 to 2019.
+This dataset will be used to emphasize the increase in streaming services over time.